 William Snodgrass / 303-641-9800

-Parents may ride along if the aircraft to be flown is able to carry an extra passenger during the flight; ask about this when talking with Rick.
+Parents may ride along if the aircraft to be flown is able to carry an extra passenger during the flight; ask about this when talking with Bill.
 If Parents wish to ride along they may print out the Adult Passenger Waver, fill it out and bring it with you to the event.
 Forms will be provided at the event for those who do not wish to fill them out in advance.

 While we are always happy to fly any Young Eagles, however, if you are looking for a chapter closer to home here are some links to other Northern Colorado EAA Chapters that participate in the program.
 For more information on Young Eagles events in the Greeley Area please contact: EAA Chapter 117.
 In the Denver Metro Area please contact: EAA Chapter 43 in North Denver or EAA Chapter 301 in South Denver.